lazarow/maxmodels/README.md

 ## Description

 The solver uses the translation of a logic program into MaxSAT's clauses in order to speed up the optimization.
-It uses Gringo as a grounder.
+It is compatible with the intermediate file format of **lparse/smodels** and can be used with a modern grounder such as _gringo_.

 ## Getting Started

 ### Dependencies

 -   Tools: `make`, `curl` and `g++`.
--   _Gringo_ (a grounder from Potassco).
+-   _gringo_ (a grounder from Potassco) or other compatible.
 -   MaxSAT solvers: [Open-WBO and WMaxCDCL](https://maxsat-evaluations.github.io/2023/descriptions.html).

 ### Installing